Can You Bring a Lighter on a Plane? [10+ Types Checked]

 Can You Bring a BIC Lighter on a Plane?

 Yes you can bring a BIC lighter on a plane, but only in your carry-on luggage, they cannot be packed in checked luggage.
+They should make it through the pre flight screening process without any problems.

 Can You Bring a Zippo Lighter on a Plane?